L-Briand/stylized/readme.md

 ## Styles Customization

 Here's the good part.
 Styles can have a parent and inherit their values.
 Making variation of a style simple.
-Also,

 ```kotlin
 val lightTheme by style(from = colors) {